Fresh Blueberry Sauce

 How to make Blueberry Sauce

 Combine the ingredients.
-In a large saucepan, combine the blueberries with the sugar, cornstarch, lemon juice and water.
+In a saucepan, combine the blueberries with the sugar, cornstarch, lemon juice and water.
 Season with a pinch of salt.
 Stir to coat.

 Cook it down.
 Heat the blueberries over medium heat.
-You’ll cook them for about 5 minutes, until the sauce is bubbling and has thickened.
-You want the blueberries to still mostly be holding their shape.
+You’ll cook them for about 5 minutes, until the sauce cooks at a low boil.
+The cooking time will depend on the strength of your burner.

 Pro tip!